reinhart1010/nix/docs/en/common/aws-s3.md

 # aws s3

 CLI for AWS S3 - provides storage through web services interfaces.
+Some subcommands such as `aws s3 cp` have their own usage documentation.
 More information: <https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3/index.html>.

 - Show files in a bucket: